PiRAT4/github-cli/README.md

 ## Installation

-As soon as this port gets imported to OpenBSD, you'll be able to install it with `pkg_add`:
+As soon as this port gets imported on OpenBSD, you'll be able to install it with `pkg_add`:

 ```shell
 $ doas pkg_add github-cli